theshiftstudio/flutter_firebase_redux_sync/article.md

 }
 ```

-Now we can put everything together in `main.dart`.
+We can put everything together in `main.dart`.

 ```dart
 void main() => runApp(new MyApp());